 Ever had a looming situation that was coming closer and you could do nothing about it?
 It may have been some kind of deadline, an inevitable challenge or a negative event that was bound to happen.
 What do you do when it is out of your hands yet it is on its way?
-Well, Hezekiah experienced one such situation and it is not an exaggeration to say it was a matter of life and death.
-Just to emphasize that this was a real-life event.
-These were real people (MET Museum) like you and me.
+Well, Hezekiah experienced one such situation and it is no exaggeration to say it was a matter of life and death.
+Just to emphasize, this was a real-life event.
+And these were ordinary people like you and me.

-The Assyrians had recently attacked Israel, destroyed their homes and taken them captive.
-These people were known to be extremely cruel.
+The Assyrians had recently attacked Israel.
+They destroyed many homes and took thousands captive.
+This army was known to be extremely cruel.
 It was not uncommon for them to torture their captives in ways that are unspeakable.
 So after taking Israel, they came for Judah in which Hezekiah was king.
-They took many fortified cities and plotted to take Jerusalem—where the king lived.
+They took many fortified cities and plotted to take Jerusalem—where the royal palace was situated.

 The king of Assyria sent his supreme commander, his chief officer and his field commander with a large army, from Lachish to King Hezekiah at Jerusalem.
 They came up to Jerusalem and stopped at the aqueduct of the Upper Pool, on the road to the Washerman’s Field.
 They called for the king; and Eliakim son of Hilkiah the palace administrator, Shebna the secretary, and Joah son of Asaph the recorder went out to them.

 The field commander said to them, “Tell Hezekiah: